 The Heisman Trophy is the most coveted award in all of college sports.
 Heck, maybe even all of sports.
 As players throughout college football history will tell you, it’s one of the hardest achievements for an NCAA athlete to reach.

-The most recent player to take home the iconic piece of memorabilia is former LSU Tigers star Joe Burrow, who also won a national title.
+The most recent players to take home the iconic piece of memorabilia are former LSU Tigers star Joe Burrow and Alabama wide receiver DeVonta Smith, who both won national titles.
 Johnny Manziel lit up defenses at Texas A&M and blew away finalists to became the first freshman to hoist it.
 Former USC running back Reggie Bush was the first and only player forced to give his up.